We've put together some detail on how you can protect your information online, as well as what to do if you think you have been scammed.

 - Where the email is coming from.
 At first glance, the name of the sender might look like a company you recognise, but double check the email address it’s been sent from.
 Scam messages won’t be able to use real domains (like '[email protected]') and instead will often use misspelled or random email addresses.
 Make sure you check the sender is who you think it is – even if it joins an existing message thread you know to be authentic.
 Don't be afraid to double-check and call the company directly.

-- Don’t click on links in an email if you think it’s suspicious.
-If the email talks about a problem with an account, go to the website directly and log into your account to check.
-Don't click on the link they've provided if you have any concerns about it.
+- Don’t click on a link if you think it’s suspicious.
+If the email talks about a problem with an account, go to the company or organisation website directly and log into your account to check.
+Don't rely on the link provided if you're suspicious.

 On social media